Southwark Foodbank

 Southwark Foodbank provides emergency food to people in crisis.
 Our vision is a Southwark without the need for food banks and where everyone can afford the essentials.

 Southwark Foodbank supports about 100 households each week with emergency food parcels which feed a household for at least 3 days.
 100 households equates to at least 300 people and around 60% of these households are single people.
-We spend about £300 each week on fresh fruit and vegetables to ensure those who use our service can eat as nutritiously as possible.
+As well as providing non-perishable food, donated by the local community, Southwark Foodbank is able to distribute fresh food supplied by The Felix Project, to ensure those who use our service can eat as nutritiously as possible.

 Unfortunately, reliance on food aid as a response to poverty has become increasingly accepted.